Vice President of the Philippines: Inauguration

 Traditionally, the vice president takes the oath first, a little before noon for two reasons.
 First, according to protocol, no one follows the president (who is last due to his supremacy), and second, to establish a constitutionally valid successor before the president-elect accedes.
 During the Quezon inauguration, however, the vice president and legislature were sworn in after the president, to symbolize a new start.
 In 2016 and 2022, the inaugurations for president and vice president were held separately.
-Vice President-elect Sara Duterte broke tradition by taking oath on June 19, 2022 or days ahead prior to her scheduled assumption of office on June 30.
+Vice President-elect Sara Duterte broke tradition by taking oath on June 19, 2022, or days ahead prior to her scheduled assumption of office on June 30.

 The vice president-elect recites an oath, similar to the one recited by the president-elect, as provided by the 1987 Constitution:"I, (name), do solemnly swear (or affirm), that I will faithfully and conscientiously fulfill my duties as President (or Vice President or Acting President) of the Philippines.
 Preserve and defend its Constitution, execute its laws, do justice to every man, and consecrate myself to the service of the Nation.
 So help me God."
 (In case of affirmation, last sentence will be omitted.) — Constitution of the Philippines, art.
 7, sec.
 5The Filipino text of the oath used for the inaugurations of presidents Fidel V. Ramos, Joseph Estrada, Benigno Aquino III, and Bongbong Marcos reads:"Ako si (pangalan), ay taimtim kong pinanunumpaan (o pinatototohanan) na tutuparin ko nang buong katapatan at sigasig ang aking mga tungkulin bilang Pangulo (o Pangalawang Pangulo o Nanunungkulang Pangulo) ng Pilipinas, pangangalagaan at ipagtatanggol ang kanyang Konstitusyon, ipatutupad ang mga batas nito, magiging makatarungan sa bawat tao, at itatalaga ang aking sarili sa paglilingkod sa Bansa.
 Kasihan nawa ako ng Diyos."
 (Kapag pagpapatotoo, ang huling pangungusap ay kakaltasin. — Konstitusyon ng Pilipinas, Artikulo VII, SEK.
 5Traditionally, the language that the incoming president uses for his oath shall also be the one used by the incoming vice president.

 Incumbency

 Term limits

 Under the 1935 Constitutions, the vice president, along with the president, set the vice president's term at six years, with possibility of re-election as only the president was barred from seeking re-election.
 In 1940, it shortened the term from six to four years, again without limitations on the number of terms for the vice president.
 The president, however, was barred from serving more than two terms.
 Under the provisions of these constitutions, only vice presidents Osmeña and Lopez have won re-election.

 To date, only Fernando Lopez has served more than one term (a total of three terms), from 1949 to 1951, from 1965 to 1969, and again from 1969 until 1972 when the office was abolished.
-Under the 1987 Constitution, the vice president is barred from serving more than two consecutive terms.
+Under the 1987 Constitution, the vice president is barred from serving more than two consecutive terms (i.e. can be re-elected after one election cycle in between the last allowed term).